SamNjubi/reviews/README.md

 Create a new simple Angular 2+ application.
-This application should include one page with a search input field and a table with collections for farmers.
+This application should include two pages
+ a.
+Page one - A search input field and a table with collections for farmers.
-The search input can be used to filter collections by collection code.
+ b.
+Page two - A chart page showing the collections over a period of time.

 To reduce load on the API, the front-end should wait for the user to stop typing before making an API request.

 Collections must be retrieved by using fake REST API (https://github.com/typicode/json-server).
 You can find db.json file in the repository.

+The search input can be used to filter collections by collection code.
 Search field validation:

 Collection code must include at least three identical letters, regardless of order. i.e. collection codes "aaa", "aa2a" and "zz222z" are valid, while "aabbcc" is not.